|Scott Landry, Warden|

 See Facility Images

-The Maine Correctional Center (MCC) is a Medium/Minimum Security facility and houses both male and female prisoners.
+The Maine Correctional Center (MCC) is a Medium/Minimum Security facility and houses both male and female residents.
 It was established by an Act of the Legislature on April 4, 1919.
 An appropriation of $45,000 was made to purchase land and buildings, located in Windham.
 Originally called the Reformatory for Men, it was later named the “Men's” Correctional Center.
 In 1976, the Stevens School was closed and the women were moved to the renamed “Maine” Correctional Center.

 Today, the MCC complex includes a Medium custody facility housing approximately 650 incarcerated men and women as well as a 96-bed Minimum and Community custody facility for women called the Southern Maine Women’s Reentry Center (SMWRC).
 The Maine Correctional Center is the primary reception center for the Maine Department of Corrections adult population.